Share this

 When working with vulnerable populations, nurses and healthcare professionals must take note of their patients' preferred contacts and support systems.

-"The LGBTQ+ community has historically relied more on 'families of choice' (as opposed to biological family) than heterosexual cisgender persons," Dorsen explains.
-"It is important to ask LGBTQ+ patients who their social supports are, who should be contacted in case of emergency, and if there is anyone who should not be contacted."
+“The LGBTQ++ community has historically relied more on ‘families of choice’ (as opposed to biological family) than heterosexual, cisgender persons,” Dorsen explains.
+“It is important to ask LGBTQ++ patients who their social supports are, who should be contacted in case of emergency, and if there is anyone who should not be contacted.”

 Understanding Intersectionality

 When providing care to LGBTQ+ patients, understand that identity markers, including gender expression and sexual orientation, remain fluid and may change.
-To foster an inclusive environment, maintain a non-judgemental attitude and follow the patient's lead.
+To foster an inclusive environment, maintain a non-judgmental attitude and follow the patient’s lead.
 Remain mindful of body language and respond in thoughtful ways.

 Creating this type of inclusive environment takes intentionality and consistency, Niernberg says.